democallister/Zork-Team-6/README.md

     private boolean beenHere;
     private ArrayList<Item> contents;
     private ArrayList<Exit> exits;
+    private int roomPoints;
+    private Hashtable npcs;

     Room(String title) {
         init();
         this.title = title;
     }

+    /**
+     * Returns the local variable roomPoints.
+     * @return roomPoints - the value of discovering the room for the first time.
+     */
+    public int getRooomPoints(){
+    	return roomPoints;
+    }

+    /**
+     * Updated to read from new files.
+Now reads an additional line in the bork file the lists
+     * the NPCs in each room, and places those NPCs in a hashtable in the room.
+     * @param s
+     * @param d
+     * @throws NoRoomException
+     * @throws Dungeon.IllegalDungeonFormatException
+     */
     Room(Scanner s, Dungeon d) throws NoRoomException,
         Dungeon.IllegalDungeonFormatException {